semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 Developers and AppSec engineers are able to provide reasons for a finding's status, such as **Acceptable risk** or **False positive** for **Ignored** findings.

 Semgrep AppSec Platform provides AI-assisted triage through Semgrep Assistant, which can analyze all your findings to suggest which findings it thinks are false positives. [<i class="fas fa-external-link fa-xs"></i> Learn more about Semgrep Assistant's accuracy.](https://semgrep.dev/blog/2023/assistant-public-beta)

-###### Remediation

-In addition to Semgrep OSS's autofix feature, Semgrep AppSec Platform provides AI-assisted remediation with the following features:
+Assistant also provides AI-assisted remediation with the following features:

 - Step-by-step remediation.
 - Can be viewed by developers and AppSec engineers in their preferred environment.
 - Ability to learn your preferred libraries and functions through Assistant Memories.
+-
+Semgrep supports the creation of tickets in Jira and various notification channels such as Slack and webhooks.

 </div>
 </div>

-### Tune and prevent
+### Tuning and prevention

 _Tuning refers to the improvement of Semgrep's engine, rules, and policies to improve such metrics as the true positive rate, net new findings, and findings fixed before they enter production._